-PMD is the most versatile query language for Java source code querying out of all the ones explored in this section.
-[35]PMD supports querying of all Java constructs, it has this wide support due to constructing the entire codebase in XML format.
-This language was build for static code analysis, and therefore is a great way to perform queries on static code, it is mostly used as a tool for code editors to enforce programming styles.
+PMD is the most versatile query language for Java source code querying out of all the ones explored in this section [36].
+PMD supports querying of all Java constructs, it has this wide support due to constructing the entire codebase's AST in XML format.
+This language was built for static code analysis, and therefore is used in the PMD source code analyzer.